lcrespom/nash/README.md

 ### Windows
 There is no direct Windows support, but an Ubuntu terminal can be installed in windows very easily through the Microsoft Store.
 See instructions [here](https://tutorials.ubuntu.com/tutorial/tutorial-ubuntu-on-windows).

+## Related projects
+If you are thinking about using JavaScript to implement your shell scripts, check out (ShellJS)[https://github.com/shelljs/shelljs].

+If you are looking for a full shell interpreter with good UX, check out [Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh) and [Fish Shell](https://fishshell.com/).